sebastien/sugar/README.txt

 == Sugar
 == Bringing the pleasure back to JavaScript !

-Sugar is a _new programming language_ designed as good replacement to JavaScript for client-side (and server-side) web development.
+Sugar is a _new programming language_ designed to replace JavaScript for client-side (and server-side) web development.
 Sugar is inspired by languages such as Python, Smalltalk, Pascal, Eiffel and Lisp.
 Sugar can compile to JavaScript, ActionScript and Python.